camwebb/treetracker-decisions/0012-species-data.md

 serious bottleneck for TT and not scaleable.
 Some intermediate intermediate is needed between a single expert and a free-for-all of admin users.
 Determining this balance will be an important element of building the proposed system.

+It is suggested that there actually be two levels of access: i) those with authority to add/edit entries in the herbarium global species list and to match local names, and ii) those with authority only to match local names; numerically there will be more local-global matches that need to be made than need to add taxa to the global list, and semi-skilled users may be needed to make those local-global matches.

-## User workflow
+## Workflows

+### Org user

  1. Each org creates a set of local names in the admin panel: name entries could just be local language names, or they may also have a tentative, unvetted scientific name.
 Those are the only names that appear to the org user (who starts with a blank list of names).
  2. The org user then determines the local name for each capture.
-The determinations are logged in a joining `det` table, so that multiple opinions can be made about a tree’s name.
-In general, any display of the name will use the latest determination.
- 3. A ‘species admin’ level user of the admin panel will create mappings between the localname (= morphotype) and a vetted list of global names (these may also just be morphotype codes in the case where the final scientific name has not been settled).
-E.g., `"mangga"@orgX` is mapped to global `MANGINDI`.
-Once this vetting has happened, individual trees are then linked out to the global knowledge base.
-E.g., wood densities can be imported and carbon calculations could thus be made.
+Additional determinations may be made by the same or different users with authority to edit these captures.

+### Local-global species match user

+ 1. A ‘species match admin’ level user of the admin panel will choose an Org’s local name to address.
+Images of seedlings determined to that localname will be shown on the left.
+ 2. A global species dropdown will populate an image panel on the right with diagnostic images of a particular species.
+ 3. Once a match has been found, e.g., `"mangga"@orgX` is mapped to global `MANGINDI`, a form will record text from the user about the reason for the match.
+‘Save’ will write to the `taxonmap` table.

+### Herbarium user

+ 1. Create, edit, delete taxa, filling in fields in a form.
+Note: even at this herbarium level, some taxa may still only be given ‘morphotype codes’ without species names.
+It will often be clear that there is a distinctive species, at several sites, but no name can be found for it.
+Similarly, some plant genera are almost indistinguishable at a seedling stage (e.g., _Citrus_), and will need to be treated in TT as a single taxonomy unit, identified only to genus.
+ 2. Diagnostic images from within TT, and from other sites (esp. iNaturalist) will be easily assembled into a gallery for each herbarium taxon.
+ 3. For the Herbarium UI user, who also has access to the matching UI, switching back and forth between these UIs should be easy and rapid.

 [1]: https://github.com/Greenstand/Tree_Species
 [3]: https://herbarium.treetracker.org/guide/index.html